adambard/learnxinyminutes-docs/zfs.html.markdown

 [ZFS](http://open-zfs.org/wiki/Main_Page)
 is a rethinking of the storage stack, combining traditional file systems as well as volume managers into one cohesive tool.
-ZFS has some specific teminology that sets it appart from more traditional storage systems, however it has a great set of features with a focus on usability for systems administrators.
+ZFS has some specific terminology that sets it appart from more traditional storage systems, however it has a great set of features with a focus on usability for systems administrators.